aymenbs2/asorm/README.md

     }
      ```
-   #  Put, Delete , UpdateWhere , Where
+   #  Put, Delete, UpdateWhere, Where
    To create a new record in the database from an Entity, simply create a new entity instance and call the put method.

    ## put